-Perhaps the most important tool we have to reduce the gender pay gap is transparency.
+Transparency may be our most important tool in reducing the gender pay gap.
 This includes transparency about the specific compensation and benefits for a position.
-When setting salaries, employers might compare their openings to similar positions within the field, consider cost of living in the geographic area, and assess the level of experience required.
-By being transparent about the compensation before interviewing candidates, employers can avoid contributing to the wage gap as a result of being influenced by implicit bias (see below) or by female and male candidates’ different negotiating styles.
-Also, employees can best determine if the position is right for them.
-In contrast, asking prospective employees to ‘name their price’ or basing salaries on their previous salary, rather than the appropriate level for the current position, can reinforce gender disparities, which can then follow employees throughout their career and exacerbate the gender pay gap.
+When setting salaries, employers should compare their openings to similar positions within the field, consider the cost of living in the geographic area, and assess the level of experience required.
+By being transparent about the compensation before interviewing candidates, employers can avoid contributing to the wage gap due to implicit bias (see below) or by being influenced by candidates’ different negotiating styles.
+In contrast to valuing transparency, employers’ asking prospective employees to ‘name their price’ or basing salaries on their previous salary can reinforce gender disparities, which can then follow employees throughout their career and exacerbate the gender pay gap.

 Transparency among employees is also an important factor in addressing pay inequality.
-Employers should not discourage employees from discussing compensation among themselves, if they so choose, either through institutional culture or contractual restriction.
-Although salary may seem like a private, personal topic, secrecy prevents employees from knowing a disparity exists and thus allows it to continue unchecked.
+Employers should not discourage employees from discussing compensation among themselves, if they so choose, either through institutional culture or contractual restrictions.
+Although salary may seem like a private matter, secrecy prevents employees from knowing a disparity exists and thus allows it to continue unchecked.

 Everyone possesses bias, whether conscious or not.
-We must recognize our biases, and then educate ourselves to keep those biases from defining our behaviors.
-It is important for employers and those engaged in hiring others to acknowledge these biases prior to starting a search, so that they do not influence decisions.
-For example, when comparing multiple resumes, employers may want to remove names or other identifiers from the documents so the candidates are being judged solely upon experience, thus taking gender out of the equation, at least in the initial phase of vetting.
+We must recognize our biases and then educate ourselves to keep those biases from defining our behaviors.
+It is important for employers and those engaged in hiring to acknowledge these biases before starting a search to ensure that biases do not influence decisions.
+To help address implicit bias, when comparing multiple resumes, employers may want to remove names or other identifiers, so the candidates will be judged solely upon experience.
+Learn more about Implicit Bias.